MrRobot11-11/X-Files-Blog/README.md

 # Xfiles Blog
-A website built using gatsby and react.
+A blog website using GatsbyJS, Contentful, Netlify, and JavaScript.